novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-180.md

 "Really?
 That must have cost a lot."

 "Indeed.
 Isn't that place expensive?
-Then you?"
+Is that a burden for you?"

-"I only received and haven't given anything yet, so I feel sorry."
+"We only received and haven't given anything yet, so I feel sorry."

 "No, Hyun-woo treats me so well.
 I received so much I couldn't handle it.
 So I planned that event with Jung-woo.
 Oh, I'm sorry for not telling you then.
 It was hard to explain our relationship."